 (D) Bills for sewer service charges shall be rendered on a monthly, bi-monthly or quarterly basis as designated by Council, succeeding the period for which the service was rendered and shall be due ten days from the date of rendering.
-Any bill not paid in full by end of due date will be considered delinquent.
-At that time the city shall notify the delinquent owner/ occupant in writing regarding the delinquent bill and subsequent penalty.
-The penalty shall be \$15.00, next day after bill is due.
+Any bill not paid in full 30 days after the due date will be considered delinquent.
+At that time the city shall notify the delinquent owner/occupant in writing regarding the delinquent bill and subsequent penalty.
+The penalty shall be computed at 10% of the original bill and shall be increased the same 10% for every quarter the bill is outstanding.
 Disconnection of services for late payment shall follow the procedures established in Chapter 54.